 The Ombudsman is an independent organ and not under the influence of any other administrative body, including the legislator.

 The office of the Ombudsman

 The Ombudsman of the Faroese Parliament is directly elected by parliament for periods of five years.
 The first Ombudsman was Joen H. Andreasen, was elected for the period 1.
 January 2001-21.
 December 2005.
-Sólja í Ólavsstovu was elected Ombudsman on the 1st of January 2006 for a period of 5 years.
-Currently, the staff of the Ombudsman consists of two legal advisers and a secretary.
+The second Ombudsmans, Sólja í Ólavsstovu, was elected for the period 1. january 2006 - 31. december 2020.
+Hanna Vang was elected Ombudsman on the 1st of January 2021 for a period of 5 years.
+Currently, the staff of the Ombudsman consists of three legal advisers and a secretary.

-The number of complaints are increasing every year, in 2009 the Ombudsman registered in the region of 100 complaints.
+in 2020 the Ombudsman registered in the region of 100 complaints.
 Any person who regards himself unjustly treated by the authorities may file a complaint free of charge to the Ombudsman.
 All individuals, whether Faroese nationals or foreigners, may file a complaint to the Ombudsman.
 The same applies to associations and bodies formed by individuals.
 Complaints concerning matters which do not fall within the jurisdiction of the Faroese home rule have to be processed by the Danish Ombudsman.
 These are e.g. matters concerning police, prison, immigration and refugee.

 The jurisdiction of the Ombudsman